Helping Someone Deal With Emotional Trauma

 When someone you care about has experienced emotional trauma, your support is critical for helping them process their experience and deal with their emotions healthily.
 While you may not think there is much you can do to help your loved one, you would be a mistake.
 There are many ways you can support someone who is dealing with emotional trauma.

 Support Their Practical Needs

-When someone experiences a traumatic event, it is vital that they can find some control and predictability in their life.
-Returning to a routine, one that helps them cope with their “new normal” is crucial, and you can help provide that.
-For example, you can give them the space and time they need to effectively work through their emotions by helping to watch their children, making sure they have groceries, or doing chores around their house.
+When someone experiences a traumatic event, it's vital that they can find some control and predictability in their life.
+Returning to a routine helps them cope with their "new normal," which is crucial, and you can help provide that.
+For example, you can give them the space and time they need to effectively work through their emotions by helping to watch their children, making sure they have groceries or doing chores around their house.